jucheng1992/ctmle/README.md

 Collaborative Targeted Maximum Likelihood Estimation
 ====================================================

+Collaborative Targeted Maximum Likelihood Estimation (C-TMLE) is an extention of Targeted Maximum Likelihood Estimation (TMLE).
+It applies variable/model selection for nuisance parameter (e.g. the propensity score) estimation in a 'collaborative' way, by directly optimizing the empirical metric on the causal estimator.

-In this package, we implemented the general template of Collaborative Targeted Maximum Likelihood Estimation (C-TMLE), for the estimation of the average treatment effect (ATE).
+In this package, we implemented the general template of C-TMLE, for the estimation of the average treatment effect (ATE).

 The package also offers convenient functions for discrete C-TMLE for variable selection, and LASSO-C-TMLE for model selection of LASSO, in estimation of the propensity score (PS).